 Old Town Trolley Tours

 Our venerable green and orange trolleys consistently rank at the top of things to do in Savannah, and once you embark on one, it’s easy to see why.
 With the single largest fleet in the city, you’ll spend less time waiting and more time sightseeing.
 The friendly and knowledgeable conductors will take you on a fully narrated journey filled with history and humor as you explore the must-see sights of Georgia’s First City.
 A really handy, time-saving component built into this tour is the freedom to Hop On Hop Off at any of the 15 stops they service.
-This means you can take as much time as you like taking in the after disembarking the Trolley,s like the elegant fountain at Forsyth Park, then continue your journey on the next Old Town Trolley when it arrives.
 This delightful foray through one of the South’s signature cities includes highlights such as the historic waterfront district, The Massie Heritage Center that once stood as the city’s first public school and as a Union hospital when Federal troops occupied Savannah during the Civil War, and the Cathedral of St. John The Baptist, an architectural masterpiece dedicated in 1876.
 Their entertaining and comprehensive Savannah tours will allow you to explore many historical monuments and landmarks.

 Passing The Torch Walking Tour

 Take a stroll through a historic city while a new old friend tells you stories of times gone by.

 Meander through the iconic, landmark district and join in conversations with a long-time resident.
 Experience your weekend in Savannah by discovering wards and squares through the eyes of a local whose family in Savannah goes back generations.
 Experience how Savannah has changed over time and learn who built and purchased certain homes and how they remodeled or maintained the historic structures.
 From Savannah’s financial district to mix-use squares, this immersive tour is rich in colorful history.